-A traveler in New Zealand experiences the immediate aftermath of the devastating Christchurch earthquake.
-Almost a decade later, she is ready to tell her story.
+A traveler experiences the immediate aftermath of the horrific Christchurch earthquake.
+Years later, she is finally ready to tell her story.

 After six months, thumping dryers stopped startling me.
 It took a year to write again.
 Now it’s been nine years since an earthquake tore through Christchurch, New Zealand, killing 185.

 I’d traveled for five months, working for sandwiches and a dorm bed.
 I took buses around the country, stopping for a few days or weeks at a time, pulling weeds in gardens.
 Peanut butter turned my fingernails shiny.
 Oranges cost a couple of dollars apiece and were a rare vice.
 Peanut butter — plus garlic to chew on for bumpy ferry trips — cost enough.

 But first, Milford Sound.
 While waiting at a hostel in Queenstown on the South Island, an owner called a tour company about the availability of a sightseeing cruise today: Sunday.
 No need to hike for a week.
 A boat trip would be enough.
 The owner had handfuls of brochures, but no seats remained for Sunday’s trip.

 I had no time to wait until Monday to take the bus down to Te Anau, a town along the fjords on the South Island, and catch the boat.
 Queenstown was already a nine-hour bus ride to Christchurch.
 I would just take the Monday bus and spend Tuesday in Christchurch, stay in a nice hostel in the center city, visit the art museum.
 Then, I could fly to Auckland Tuesday night and see a French friend Wednesday and fly home to St. Louis on Thursday.
 But the Sound was practically next door now.
 Fine.
 Monday boat.
 One seat left.
 30% off.
 It rained the whole time.